 Order fulfillment is a critical aspect of any business that sells and ships physical products to its customers.
 It involves the entire fulfillment process from receiving an order, picking the product from inventory, packing, and shipping the order to the customer on time.
 In this article, we will dive into the world of order fulfillment, discussing its importance, different types, process, challenges faced by businesses, what to look for in a fulfillment service, and tips for improving your order fulfillment process.

 Since order fulfillment is a customer’s primary interaction with a company, it has a direct and meaningful impact on customer satisfaction, experience, loyalty, and lifetime value.
-In effect, all future sales may be affected by the order fulfillment strategy.
+Efficient order fulfillment effectively impacts all future sales.
 The customer’s lasting impression of the company, including the probability of repeat orders, will likely be based on the results of the order fulfillment process and the overall customer experience.
 Similarly, a good order fulfillment process is important for the company responsible for fulfilling the order, as it contributes to significant operating costs, including labor, shipping, inventory, and real estate costs.
 These costs can be reduced by designing and implementing a more efficient order fulfillment process.

 Types of Order Fulfillment